Hedge fund FrontFour to vote against Crescent Point, Legacy deal

 “In light of the structure of the transaction and current trading price of Crescent Point shares, we cannot support the plan of arrangement as proposed,” FrontFour portfolio manager Zachary George said in a statement.

-George is the son of former Suncor Energy Inc Chief Executive Officer Rick George.
+George is the son of former Suncor Energy Inc (SU.TO) Chief Executive Officer Rick George.